oven-sh/bun/README.md

    - Rename `gitignore` to `.gitignore`.
 NPM automatically removes `.gitignore` files from appearing in packages.
    - If there are dependencies, this runs in a separate thread concurrently while node_modules are being installed
-   - Using libgit2 if available was tested and performed roughly 3x slower in microbenchmarks
+   - Using libgit2 if available was tested and performed 3x slower in microbenchmarks

 10. Done